lourensm/leadsto/README.md

     The procedure does not make swipl accessible from command line.
 * add export PATH="/Applications/SWI-Prolog.app/Contents/MacOS:$PATH" to
 $HOME/.bash_profile
+    This disk image did not work either, on executables somehow the swipl dynamic libraries weren't found.
+I downloaded th eswipl development sources and built SWI-Prolog from them.
+(For SWI-Prolog version 7.3.20 for x86_64-darwin15.4.0 this worked)

 * get the LeadsTo sources from leadsto https://github.com/lourensm/leadsto
-* run $ make instpl
+* run $ make instpl which generates a file darwin.tgz

 * I did a minimum number of tests.
   * Moving the installed files to another directory: The generated executables are generated in a subdirectory lt of the leadsto.
+    Extracting the
     I did $mv lt ~/
-    The executables seem to work running from this new directory:
+    The executables seem to work from this new directory.
+    I also extracted the generated darwin.tgz to some directory.
+This also worked.
     $ ~/lt/bin/leadsto
     ( A warning on the command line
     Warning: locale not supported by Xlib, locale set to C